danielsuzumura/RubiksSolver/README.md

 2x2x2 Rubik's cube solver using BFS and A*

+1º Download repository

+2º Unzip the file "RubiksSolver-main.zip"

-To use the A* unzip the file "database.zip" to you get the file "database.json"
+3º To use the A* unzip the file "database.zip" to you get the file "database.json"

-1º Baixar o repositório

-2º Descompactar o arquivo zip

-3º Entra na pasta "src" e descompactar o arquivo database

-4º Com o terminal aberto na pasta raiz do projeto, basta digitar "python3 main.py a_star" ou "python3 main.py bfs 8"
+4º With the terminal open in the project root folder, just type "python3 main.py a_star" or "python3 main.py bfs 8"

-Lembrando que o primeiro argumento se refere ao tipo de algoritmo que será utilizado, e o segundo argumento serve para limitar o número de movimentos utilizados na solução do cubo mágico.
+Remembering that the first argument refers to the type of algorithm that will be used, and the second argument serves to limit the number of moves used to solve the magic cube.